 Riding alone is a slow downward spiral.
 Which is why I love riding with others.
 Top trainers in every discipline ride with other trainers.
 Because we can’t watch ourselves.
 We can’t see if we’re dipping a shoulder, unconsciously shifting our seat, getting too heavy on a rein, or letting the horse’s hip leak because our focus is on it’s shoulders.

 No matter our training credentials, when it comes to horses, we’re always the student.
 That’s why I keep working.
 To learn more and know deeper.

 I learn from everyone.
 Sometimes what to do, sometimes what not to do.

 The Horse Trainer’s Greatest Teacher

-The horse and the One who made him.
+Horses and the One who made them.